agama-project/agama/website/src/pages/faq.md

 - Sharing logic with other tools like Salt or Ansible is very difficult.
 - Some in-house solutions like [libyui](https://github.com/libyui/libyui) make more difficult to contribute to the project.

+## How is Agama different from YaST?

+TBD.

+## Will Agama replace YaST as the main installer for SUSE Linux or openSUSE distributions?

+TBD.

+## What can I configure with Agama?

+TBD.

+## Where is the nCurses interface?

+TBD.

+## Can I use my existing AutoYaST profiles and infrastructure?

+TBD.